department-of-veterans-affairs/va.gov-team/products/identity-personalization/discovery-research/authenticated-menu-usability/research-plan.md

 - Participant recruiting & screening:	Perigean
 - Project point of contact:	Liz Lantz
 - Participant(s) for pilot test: TBD
-- Accessibility specialist (for sessions where support for assistive technology may be needed):	TBD
+- Accessibility specialist (for sessions where support for assistive technology may be needed):	Sara Smith
 - Note-takers: Team
 - Observers: will sign up for sessions via Slack